 The RIT Libraries Reserves collection allows instructors to identify materials to which the Library should provide controlled access during the semester.
 Placing items on reserve removes them from the circulating collection and assigns shorter loan periods (e.g. 2 hours) to ensure availability of high-demand items to the maximum number of borrowers.
-These materials are kept at the Circulation Desk at Wallace on Ice (the library is currently located in Ritter Ice Arena).
+These materials are kept at the Library Service Desk at Wallace.

 Materials Eligible for Course Reserves

 Required or suggested readings for courses being taught in the current semester

 Media supported by RIT (e.g. Books, DVDs, CDs)

 More than two copies of the same item

 Instructors can determine the length of time for which a physical item may be checked out: 2 hours, 1 day, 2 days, 3 days, 7 days.

 To place items on reserve at the library, Instructors may: